 - Blurred or double vision

-- Nystagmus - involuntary back and forth movement of the eyeball
+- Nystagmus - involuntary side-to-side movement of the eyeball

 Other side effects may include:

 - A red itchy rash